alesarrett/PEBAmap/README.md

 ## Background information

 During 2019, the local administration of [Padua](https://en.wikipedia.org/wiki/Padua) promoted and funded a work to the release of the local PEBA - Plan for the Elimination of Architectural Barriers (_Piano per l'Eliminazione delle Barriere Architettoniche_ in italian), with the aim to improve the accessibility of urban spaces (footpaths, sidewalks, ...) and public buildings to all people, with a special focus to disabled people.

+Two other local administrations ([Fossò](https://it.wikipedia.org/wiki/Foss%C3%B2) and [Rubano](https://it.wikipedia.org/wiki/Rubano)), during 2023, have used the same approach and data process for their PEBA, with some minor custom adaptations to take into consideration local specificities.

 ## Links and references